You can enjoy Winter Wellness Austria in these hotels

 When is the best time to travel?

 January and February are particularly popular, once the holiday rush is over.
 The period between Christmas and New Year's is also frequently used, although some regions are more heavily booked at this time.
-Those seeking maximum peace and quiet are best advised to travel during the week or outside of school holidays.
+Those seeking maximum peace and quiet are therefore best advised to travel during the week or outside of school holidays.

 Is winter wellness expensive in Austria?